strontic/strontic.github.io/xcyclopedia/library/whoami.exe-B0CF93B7D4BD87F1F79EED054128532F.md

 ## Possible Misuse

 *The following table contains possible examples of `whoami.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `whoami.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --